jhill072/ahs-competitive-programming/README.md

 ## Cloning this repository
 _NOTE:_ you do not have to use `git` to use this repository.
 You can always go directly to the file you are interested in and copy/paste its contents (hint: the raw contents button makes this very easy!)
+If you use the raw download, make sure to save as "All Files" and ensure the extension remains `.java` after the download completes.

 There are several different ways you can use this repository through the `git`
 tool: you can make a branch off of this repository and make commits to that